rangertaha/urlinsane/pkg/typo/README.md

     Example: blog.example.com might become bl0g.example.com

-## BitFlipping
+## (bf) BitFlipping

 Bit Flipping is a low-level manipulation where individual bits in the binary representation of a domain name are flipped, creating similar-looking domains.

     Example: example.com might become exampIe.com (flipping a bit to make the "l" into a capital "I")

-## CardinalSwapping
+## (cns) Cardinal Numeral Substitution

-Cardinal Swapping swaps letters with those that look similar in specific fonts, such as "1" and "l" or "0" and "O".
+Substitution letters with those that look similar in specific fonts, such as "1" and "l" or "0" and "O".

     Example: google.com might become goog1e.com

-## OrdinalSwapping
+## Ordinal Numeral Substitution

 Ordinal Swapping involves rearranging letters within the domain to form typos.